-Research proves definitively that having an effective teacher in the classroom is the variable that has the greatest impact on student learning.
+The most current educational research has shown that having an effective teacher in the classroom is the one variable that has the greatest impact on student learning.
 The Oklahoma State Department of Education (OSDE) and the Oklahoma State Board of Education understand this fact and have committed to giving teachers and leaders the tools they need to become the most highly skilled educators possible.
 Part of this commitment has been demonstrated through the on-going development and implementation of the Teacher and Leader Effectiveness Evaluation System (TLE), which was mandated through Senate Bill (SB) 2033 in 2010.
-Since that time, great strides have been made to change both the format and philosophy behind teacher evaluation in our state.
+Since that time strides have been made to change both the format and philosophy behind teacher evaluation in our state.